 Even though flat nipples may look different, they should function the same, even during breastfeeding.
 In some cases, however, it might be more difficult for your baby to latch on to your breasts and breastfeed if your nipples don’t stick out.

 How does a Niplette work?

-A lot of people wonder “can inverted nipples be fixed without inverted nipple surgery”?
+A lot of people wonder “can inverted nipples be treated without inverted nipple surgery”?
 The answer is possibly, and it comes in the form of the Niplette.

-The Philips Niplette is a simple device that provides non-surgical correction of inverted nipples.
+The Philips Niplette is a device that provides non-surgical correction of inverted nipples.
 It’s made up of a transparent nipple cup and a sealing flange which is attached to a valve and syringe port.
-It works by applying gentle suction to your nipples.
+It works by applying a suction to your nipples.
 This repeated suction aims to lengthen the short milk ducts pulling back on your nipples.
-After a while, your nipples will eventually stick out on their own.
+After a while, your nipples could be eventually stick out on their own.
 By then you might not have to use the device anymore or only need to do so intermittently.

 One study showed that more than 80% of women using the Niplette are able to pull out their nipples and fill their Niplette cup by their first follow-up appointment.
-Also, more than 90% of women are able to discontinue using the device after only three months after achieving the desired correction.
+Furthermore, more than 90% of women are able to discontinue using the device after only three months once there nipples are sticking out.
 The study also noted that all pregnant women who have used the Niplette have been able to breastfeed without difficulties, although half of them couldn’t breastfeed before.